 8. At the conclusion of the visit, observation feedback will be submitted to the OSDE, Office of Accountability and Assessments, using the checklist document (i.e., hardcopy or electronic version).

 9. The section for Other comments may include the observers thoughts regarding: administration of the assessment, such as appropriate tone, management, and monitoring of the session; provision for security and confidentiality of test materials, and school and student information; any information which might require action during this assessment cycle; and overall impressions of the assessment administration.

 10. Following a testing session, if an observation has been made that needs immediate attention, the Building Test Coordinator (BTC) or DTC will be notified (e.g., invalidation, cheating, improper test administration)

 11. Completed checklists will be submitted to the OSDE, Office of Accountability and Assessment in a timely manner.

 e.
-The Office of Accountability and Assessments will have 45 working days from the last day of the End-of-Instruction (EOI) online testing window to analyze submitted documentation and provide feedback to the district/site.
+The Office of Assessments will have 45 working days from the last day of the End-of-Instruction (EOI) online testing window to analyze submitted documentation and provide feedback to the district/site.
 These steps will be taken to review evidence received:

 Desk monitoring timeline/protocol:

 a.
-The Office of Accountability and Assessments will notify the district ten (10) “state” working days prior to the opening of the testing window in which the district will be monitored and will identify the type of monitoring as desk monitoring.
+The Office of Assessments will notify the district ten (10) “state” working days prior to the opening of the testing window in which the district will be monitored and will identify the type of monitoring as desk monitoring.

 b.
 The district/site documentation must be received in the OSDE Office of Accountability and Assessments, within twenty (20) “state” working days from the last testing day of the EOI online assessment window.
 Documentation can be submitted in a hardcopy format attached to the Desk Monitoring Form.

 c.
 The Office of Accountability and Assessments will provide monitoring results to the district superintendent within forty-five (45) “state” working days from the desk monitoring document twenty-day submission.
 These steps will be taken to review evidence received: